July 1, 2026

-The SEC Office of the Whistleblower is a department of the U.S. Securities and Exchange Commission (SEC) created to administer the SEC’s whistleblower program.
-This program, created under the Dodd-Frank Wall Street Reform and Consumer Protection Act and signed into law in 2010, encourages individuals to report violations of federal securities laws.
+The SEC Office of the Whistleblower is a department of the U.S. Securities and Exchange Commission (SEC) on to administer the SEC’s whistleblower program.
+This program, on under the Dodd-Frank Wall Street Reform and Consumer Protection Act and signed into law in 2010, encourages individuals to report violations of federal securities laws.

 The Office of the Whistleblower provides financial awards to whistleblowers who voluntarily provide original information that leads to successful enforcement actions resulting in monetary sanctions of over $1 million.
 Whistleblowers may be eligible to receive between 10% and 30% of the total sanctions collected, which depends on the quality of information provided.